anoma/namada/documentation/docs/src/user-guide/ledger/masp.md

 ## Using MASP

-If you are familiar to Zcash, the set of interactions you can execute with the MASP are similar:
+If you are familiar with Zcash, the set of interactions you can execute with the MASP are similar:

 - [**Shielding transfers:** transparent to shielded addresses](#shielding-transfers)
 - [**Shielded transfers:** shielded to shielded addresses](#shielded-transfers)